AndrewEdmonds11/TrkQual/README.md

 Each of these will be done in a different environment.

-### Setup
+### General Setup
-You will need to clone your fork of the repository:
+You will need to create your own fork of the repository:

 * go to www.github.com/AndrewEdmonds11/TrkQual and click "fork"
 * then in your terminal: